vicevirus/vicevirus/README.md

 - 🍝 Still writes spaghetti code. 😢

 - ❓ Ask me anything about computer network, hardware, cybersecurity and programming.
+Not that I could really answer everything but I love discussing..

 - ⚡ Fun fact: I began to love exploring about computers at a young age.
 It all started when I was eight years old.
 I ran a private game server with a website.
 (Context: Habbo Retro RageZone SWF CFM)